FedAdapter: Efficient Federated Learning for Modern NLP: Design

-\textbf{Integration with the existing FL framework} \sys{}'s trial groups are compatible with how existing FL frameworks manage clients for training efficiency, a key system component having received high research attention~\cite{lipyramidfl, nishio2019client, xu2020client, wang2021device, lai2020oort, zhao2021quality, li2021sample}.
+\textbf{Integration with the existing FL frameworks} \sys{} is compatible with how existing FL frameworks manage clients for training efficiency, a key system component having received high research attention~\cite{lipyramidfl, nishio2019client, xu2020client, wang2021device, lai2020oort, zhao2021quality, li2021sample}.
 This is because the adapters and their configuration scheduler are intentionally designed to be decoupled from which device or data will be involved in per-round training.

+\textbf{Fairness across trial groups} \sys could make a fair comparison across trial groups under client/data heterogeneity. \sys uses a two-stage client selection: it first follows the used FL method to select clients (might be prioritized and biased), and then “randomly” partitions them into different groups.
+It statistically ensures a fair comparison across trial groups.
+The same notion applies to data heterogeneity as well.
+Moreover, \sys re-selects clients/data for each group per round.
+It compares performance across groups every N round. \sys hence mitigates potential unfairness given a large N (N>10), per the sampling theory.

+\textbf{User overhead with sideline trials} The extra cost incurred by the sideline trials is amortized across different clients and shall not impose higher impacts on user experience.
+In an end-to-end manner, using trial groups reduces the elapsed training time towards convergence by discovering better adapter configurations, thus reducing the total cost accumulated on all clients as reported in $\S$\ref{sec:eval-ablation}.
+This design makes \sys more scalable to available clients: using those extra clients for trial is much more beneficial than asking them to participate in training, either in convergence speed or end-to-end resource cost.